-It's real important for all of us, but even more so to those with Parkinsons disease.
+It's really important for all of us, but even more so for those with Parkinson's disease.
 It helps keep the bones strong in the event of a fall.

-Dehydration resulting from the many medications used in Parkinsons treatments, can also contribute to dizziness and balance problems.
+Dehydration resulting from the many medications used in Parkins treatments can also contribute to dizziness and balance problems.

 Both can be extremely important in helping to maintain function as well as improving range of motion.
 This improvement can then in turn increase mobility and also be very helpful in improving balance.

 -In fact, research has shown that regular exercise can have a significant benefit for Parkinsons gait and balance issues.
 It has also been shown to help improve coordination, grip strength and flexibility, as well as a diminishing of tremors.

 It is believed that in some cases, regular exercise may slow or even stop the progression of Parkinson's symptoms altogether.

 Although research has not shown an increase in dopamine from exercise, it has shown that those who exercise may use dopamine more efficiently in the brain and that their dopamine signals last longer and are stronger.